Third trimester pregnancy: Your emotions

 It's also helpful to plan ahead.
 If you'll be breast-feeding, you might get a nursing bra or a breast pump.
 If you're expecting a boy — or you don't know your baby's sex — think about what's right for your family regarding circumcision.
 Consider who'll be your baby's principal health care provider.
 Make plans for your first few weeks together.

 Appointments with your health care provider

-During the third trimester, your health care provider might ask you to come in for more frequent checkups — perhaps every other week beginning at week 32 and every week beginning at week 36.
+During the third trimester, your health care provider might ask you to come in for more frequent checkups — perhaps every other week beginning at week 28 or 32 and every week beginning at week 36.

 - Gestational diabetes.
 This is a type of diabetes that sometimes develops during pregnancy.
 Prompt treatment and healthy lifestyle choices can help you manage your blood sugar level and deliver a healthy baby.

 - Anemia.
 Anemia is an abnormally low level of red blood cells or hemoglobin, a protein in red blood cells that contains iron.
 Severe anemia can slow your baby's growth.
 To treat anemia, you might need to take iron supplements.